bTudose/bTudose.github.io/README.md

 ## Simulating spreading of Coronavirus in a town with Python

-This article attepmts to model the spreading of novel SARS-CoV-2 into a small Romanian town (Slatina, Olt County) by appling diffrent [Comportamental model in epidemiology](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology)
+This post attepmts to model the spreading of novel SARS-CoV-2 into a small Romanian town (Slatina, Olt County) by appling diffrent [Comportamental model in epidemiology.](https://en.wikipedia.org/wiki/Compartmental_models_in_epidemiology)

-### Markdown
+Due to [small world network](https://en.wikipedia.org/wiki/Small-world_network) effect, where a signfiant part of network elements are neighbors of one another, spreading of a disease can happen faster in small to medium communites.
+This post is entirely based on [network-based diffusion analysis](https://en.wikipedia.org/wiki/Network-based_diffusion_analysis) which is a quintifier for transmision / diffusion of a behaviour into a social network.

+The analysis was made using Python and open source libaries (detailed below)

+### !!Disclaimer!!
+This is not a medical article.
+Analysis is made entirely using statisticall modelling and may not reflect the truly evolution of the disease

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for